pkncoder/GradeCalculators/README.md

 # GradeCalculators
-This is a grade calculator for (currently) Percent to GPA grades, to Percent to GPA!
+This is a grade calculator that calculates: Letter to GPA, Percent to GPA, and Percent to number Average!